Will3am13/Robot_Vision_System/Final_Paper.md

 During controlled benchmark trials according to test VUT-02, we measured a consistent processing rate of 200ms per frame across 500 test frames, with minimal variance (±15ms) even under varying lighting conditions.
 This meets our target of < 200ms processing time per frame.
 The system successfully achieved parallel processing of up to 10 distinct objects simultaneously without significant performance degradation.

-Detection accuracy testing using a controlled dataset of 200 standard batteries and 150 corroded batteries demonstrated recognition rates of 93.5% and 62.7% respectively, closely matching our expected results from VUT-02 (95% and 60%).
+Detection accuracy testing using a controlled dataset of 200 standard batteries and 150 corroded batteries demonstrated recognition rates of 93.5% and 62.7%, respectively, closely matching our expected results from VUT-02 (95% and 60%).
 This represents a significant improvement over our initial prototype.
 False positive rates were maintained below 2.5% across all test conditions, with the system correctly rejecting non-battery objects 98.2% of the time.

 The migration from Time-of-Flight to stereoscopic technology required substantial algorithmic adaptation.
 Our updated architecture now employs a hybrid approach combining traditional computer vision techniques with a customized detection model.
 This integration enables robust object detection while maintaining performance within our targets.
 Z-depth averaging across 50 frames has reduced spatial jitter by 62% compared to single-frame measurements, resulting in a stable positioning accuracy of ±6.3mm at 1 meter distance, exceeding our VUT-01 requirement of ±1cm.

 The robotic manipulation system demonstrates precise adaptive control through our variable-range sorting implementation.
-In tests matching RUT-01 criteria, the system achieved 97.1% successful pickup rate for batteries in normal orientation, and 84.3% for batteries at arbitrary angles, surpassing our orientation detection target of 85%.
+In tests matching RUT-01 criteria, the system achieved a 97.1% successful pickup rate for batteries in normal orientation, and 84.3% for batteries at arbitrary angles, surpassing our orientation detection target of 85%.
 Position accuracy was measured at ±0.41mm, within our expected ±0.5mm specification.

 **Table 19: Summary of key test results against acceptance criteria**
 | Test parameter                | Requirement            | Result (mean ± Δ) | Verdict |